 What happens if I test positive for an STI?

 First, remember to breathe.
 The side effects and health outcomes of many STIs can be treated, and many STIs are curable.
 Different treatment methods are used for different STIs.
 For some STIs, there are several treatment options.
 Here are two examples:

 - Tested positive for chlamydia: You will be given a prescription for an antibiotic that will cure this case of chlamydia.
 It is important that you follow the treatment recommended by your health care provider completely.
 Always continue your medication until it is finished, even if your symptoms have gone away.
 You could still get chlamydia again if you have sex with someone who has chlamydia.
 So it’s important that your partner(s) also get tested and treated for chlamydia before resuming sexual activity.

 - Tested positive for herpes: You can take medications to treat the symptoms.
 Although herpes is not a curable STI, it is easily treatable with medication.
 Medications are also available to help prevent future outbreaks and minimize their severity, as well as lower the chances of passing the virus on to partners.
 About one in six adults have herpes in the U.S., and they live normal, healthy lives.
 You’re not alone!
 You can also join support groups for people with herpes to help you cope and prevent transmission to others.

 How do I tell my partner(s) I have an STI?

 Make a plan.
-As soon as you’re ready, you should bring it up with your partner.
+As soon as you’re ready, bring it up with your partner.
 You could talk to someone else about it first and practice what you’re going to say.
-You could journal about it or practice talking in a mirror.
+You could also journal about it or practice talking in a mirror.
 You could even write your partner a letter.
 The main point is just to communicate.
 Be there for your partner the way you hope they would be there for you.